-Four Mile Beach is approximately 5.5 km long and forms part of a sandy beach ridge system (DSC 2019b).
-This beach system extends south from Flagstaff Hill to the mouth of the Mowbray River (Figure 1).
+Four Mile Beach is approximately 5.5 km long and represents approximately 5 % of the Shire's coastal length.
+The beach forms part of a sandy beach ridge system which extends south from Flagstaff Hill to the mouth of the Mowbray River (DSC 2019b) (Figure 1).
 There are a number of smaller creek outlets that drain onto the beach and cause minor erosion, however, the beach has relatively healthy and stable dunes.
 The upper beach is flat and gently slopes down.

-Four Mile Beach is located within the Port Douglas area, which is the largest settlement in the Douglas Shire.
+Four Mile Beach is located within the Port Douglas suburb area, which is the largest settlement in the Douglas Shire.
 According to the most recent census, there are approximately 3,500 residents in the Port Douglas area and more than 1,200 dwellings (ABS 2017; DSC 2019b).
-However, the population can almost double during peak tourist season.
+However, the population can almost double during peak tourist season and is also likely to have increased since 2016.
 There is a surf lifesaving club located at the northern end of Four Mile Beach, including a guard tower and swimming nets.